Microsoft Exchange Server 2010 Introduction

 security expertise, full-service

-Progent in addition offers a broad array of remote PC desktop support services including Windows 10 planning consulting, Windows 8.1 technical support, Windows 7 support, upgrading to 64-bit computing, Office desktop and Office 365 collaboration support, and automating PC desktop image creation.
+Progent in addition can deliver a broad range of online PC desktop support services including Windows 10 planning and migration support, Windows 8.1 support, Windows 7 technical support, moving to 64-bit computing, Microsoft Office desktop and Office 365 collaboration support, and streamlining Business Desktop Deployment.

-In case your company requires urgent remote support from a Microsoft certified network expert, visit Progent's Emergency Remote Computer Support.
+In case your company requires urgent remote help from a certified consultant, visit Progent's Emergency Online Computer Support.

 Find out more about Progent's Support for Microsoft Servers.

-To contact Progent about consulting expertise for Exchange Server technology or to ask about Progent's Exchange hosting services, call 1-800-993-9400 or go to Contact Progent.
+To contact Progent about technical help for Microsoft Exchange Server technology or to learn more about Progent's Microsoft Exchange hosting services, phone 1-800-993-9400 or refer to Contact Progent.